rowanruseler/dotfiles/vim/README.md

 ### Text editor

-You can exit vim by colon (:) character 'q'.
+You can exit vim by colon (:) and character 'q'.

 Start the text editor: